-What to Know Before Buying an RCFE
+Before Buying an RCFE

 In this article, we will look at many of the questions you should be asking yourself and your advisors during the evaluation process of purchasing an existing RCFE.

-Suffice it to say, there are many factors you must take seriously as well as a number of pitfalls – and, yes, as they say; “the devil is in the details,” and when it comes to purchasing an RCFE, Board and Care Facility, or Assisted Living Home you’ll need guidance and a solid strategy.
+Suffice it to say, there are many factors you must take seriously as well as a number of pitfalls – and, yes, as they say; “the devil is in the details.”
+When it comes to purchasing an RCFE, sometimes referred to a Board and Care Facility, or Assisted Living Home, you’ll need guidance and a solid strategy.

 What Size and Type of RCFE Would You Like to Purchase?

-Consider why is the Owner Selling Their Facility in the First Place?
+Consider Why the Owner is Selling Their Facility in the First Place

-Do they have multiple facilities and want to sell their dogs, while keeping their flagship or profitable operations?
+Do they have multiple facilities and want to sell their less attractive facility, while keeping their flagship or profitable operations?
 Are the owners retiring themselves and don’t have heirs to take over the business, thus, just want to cash out?
 Is the facility rundown?
 Maybe owners don’t wish to invest in needed upgrades.
 Is the facility borderline and worried about licensing requirements and future inspections?
 Has the RCFE ever been licensed?

 Does the facility look clean?
 If you were a state inspector would you pass it for health and safety?
 What do their records show from previous inspections?
 Has the facility been paying the staff properly and recording overtime in a legitimate fashion?
 Are all members of the staff legal US citizens or have work VISAs?

 Real estate should be a secondary consideration.
-In fact, if you separate out the two, and look at the real estate as one investment and the business as the other, you’ll have a clearer picture.
-Can the real estate stand on its own merit as a viable investment; long-term hold, or fix and flip?
+In fact, if you separate out the two, and look at real estate as one investment and the business as the other, you’ll have a clearer picture.
+Can real estate stand on its own merit as a viable investment; long-term hold, or fix and flip?
 Can you afford to buy and hold the real estate if the RCFE doesn’t make a profit on its own?

-What is your plan, do you have what you need to execute it?
+What is your plan and do you have what you need to execute it?
 What if all the residents move out?
-Will the sellers consider a ‘clawback’ clause in the purchase agreement in the case that happens?
+Will the sellers consider a ‘claw back’ clause in the purchase agreement in the case that happens?
 Will the current owners stay on board for a while ensuring a smooth transition?
 Are the current owners a problem, perhaps you don’t want them anywhere near the facility?